Dozens killed in explosions targeting government-held Syrian cities

 - Jeep carrying suspected militants blows up on highway near Damascus

-- Mostly government-held cities were targeted in attacks
+- Mostly government-held cities were targeted in ISIS attacks

 (CNN)Deadly explosions rocked Syria Monday, hours after the United States and Russia discussed an end to the violence during G20 talks.

-At least 40 people were killed and dozens more wounded in a series of explosions across the country, Syrian state media reported.
+At least 40 people were killed and dozens more wounded in a series of coordinated explosions across the country, Syrian state media reported.

 The blasts happened in government-held areas of Damascus, Homs and Tartous, as well as at a Kurdish checkpoint in Hassakah.